thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game mobiles are in *mobs.dat* file which is in *data* directory.
+- To remove existing mobile from game, you can delete it from *mobs.dat* or in modification file add tag `mobile` with attribute `remove` which value will be index of mobile to remove.

 ### Mob data structure
 - Each mobile starts with tag `mobile`.